-It’s up to you how to navigate through this 62-acre oceanfront Disneyesque golf resort, laced with fantasy pools, lagoons, and a profusion of tropical plants in between three low-rise towers.
+It’s up to you how to navigate this 62-acre oceanfront Disneyesque golf resort, laced with fantasy pools, lagoons, and a profusion of tropical plants in between three low-rise towers.
 If you’re in a hurry, take the Swiss-made air-conditioned tram; for a more leisurely ride, handsome mahogany boats ply canals filled with tropical fish.
 Or just walk a half-mile or so through galleries of Asian and Pacific art on your way to the ample-sized rooms designed for families.
-Among the best are the 161 rooms and eight suites in the Lagoon Tower’s Makai section—all ocean view, with upgraded baths (including dual vanities), roomier closets, and high-end bedding, with a sophisticated palette evoking lava and sand.
+Among the best are the 161 rooms and eight suites in the Lagoon Tower’s Makai section—all ocean view, with upgraded bathrooms (including dual vanities), roomier closets, and high-end bedding, with a sophisticated palette evoking lava and sand.
 Kids will want to head straight to the 175-foot water slide and 1-acre pool, and will pester you to pony up for the DolphinQuest encounter with Pacific bottlenose dolphins.
-The actual beach is skimpy here, hence an enormous swimming and watersports lagoon that’s home to green sea turtles and other marine life.
-There’s also a separate lagoon for swimming with two black-tipped reef sharks for a fee; it’s free to watch the daily feedings at noon.
-You won’t want for places to eat here, either, although more affordable options are at the two nearby shopping centers and Allen Hess’s Mai Grille.
+The actual beach is skimpy, hence an enormous swimming lagoon that’s home to sea turtles and other marine life.
+You won’t want for places to eat here either, although more affordable, intriguing options await at nearby shopping centers and Allen Hess’s Mai Grille.

 - Jeanne Cooper